High Rock Forest Fire Lookout Project

 Kevin Flores, Archaeologist based at Cowlitz Valley Ranger Station and Matt Mawhirter, Heritage Program Manager based in Vancouver, WA., have organized workers and volunteers cleaning out trash, painting over graffiti, repairing the cat walk, replacing window sills, and dispersing signage and information at the trailhead and on site.

 Workshops have been planned for Volunteers.
 Please check the Museum’s updated website for future events.
-You can help either at the trailhead or at the Randle Compound, by supporting the project, or perhaps as a future steward for the building.
+You can help in one of the following ways: volunteering at the trail-head or at the Randle Compound, or by supporting the project with donations.

 Contact Kevin Flores, USFS at (360) 497-1100 for additional information.